syncfusion-content/fileformat-docs/File-Formats/XlsIO/XAMARIN.md

 9. Compile and execute the application.
 Now this application creates a simple Excel document.

-A complete working example of how to create an Excel file in ASP.NET Core can be downloaded from [Create-Excel-file.zip](http://www.syncfusion.com/downloads/support/directtrac/general/ze/GettingStarted_Core727789699.zip).
+A complete working example of how to create an Excel file in Xamarin can be downloaded from [Create-Excel-file.zip](http://www.syncfusion.com/downloads/support/directtrac/general/ze/GettingStarted-Xamarin2081329134.zip).

 By executing the program, you will get the Excel file as follows.
 ![Output File](XAMARIN_images/XAMARIAN_images_img4.png)